rayzor/tracker/README.md

-# tracker
+# tracker - Feb 2023

-// A generic tracker App to use as any tracker app
+A generic tracker App to use as any tracker app.
-// Authentication + data entry + chart
+Authentication + data entry + chart.
-// will use for Single use plastics App at CoderDojo Club
+will use for Single use plastics App at CoderDojo Club.
-// based on Tommy's videos LearnFlutterWithMe
+Based on Tommy's videos LearnFlutterWithMe.
-// Feb 2023.

 A new Flutter project.
 Tracker a generic Fluter Firebase app as base to track Single Use Plastics